Topics Map > Human Resource System (HRS) > Benefits Administration

 - If changing election, make sure employee is already enrolled in the plan (Ex: employee enrolled in Medical FSA should not have a change indicated for LPFSA plan).

-4. Enter the FSA Enrollment/Change into HRS by end of day Tuesday for inclusion in the Wednesday file that UW Shared Services sends to the FSA/HSA vendor to ensure employee will be enrolled in a timely manner.
+4. Enter the FSA Enrollment/Change into HRS as soon as it's received to ensure employee will be enrolled in a timely manner.

 - Change is effective the first of the month on or following the qualifying event date, EXCEPT for birth/adoption or loss of coverage (change is effective the day of the qualifying event).